navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 This lower bound is dependent on how well the distribution q is able to approximate the true planning distribution.
 Better the approximation, tighter the lower bound.

 ### How do we calculate the lower bound ?
 We can sample from the system dynamics (assuming it is available) and the source distribution and estimate the gradients of the lower bound of Mutual Information using Monte Carlo Sampling and the reparameterization trick. ([Simple explanation of the reparameterization trick](https://medium.com/@llionj/the-reparameterization-trick-4ff30fe92954))
+The following method is essentially the method demonstrated in [Unsupervised Real-time control through Variational Empowerment](https://arxiv.org/pdf/1710.05101.pdf).

 ### Exploiting the reward (or the Empowerment)
 The estimation of the empowerment enables us to efficiently learn the source distribution, w.